AstraZeneca/KAZU/docs/ontology_parser.rst

     Prior to Kazu 2.0, the internal curation system of Kazu was cumbersome to use/explain.
 We recommend upgrading to Kazu 2.0 or later as soon as possible.

-Points 1-4 above are handled by the :class:`.CuratedTerm` concept and :class:`.MentionForm` concept.
+Points 1-4 above are handled by the :class:`.CuratedTerm` concept and :class:`.Synonym` concept.
 Point 5 is handled by the :class:`.CombinatorialSynonymGenerator` class.
 Point 6 is handled by the :class:`.AutoCurator` class.
 Point 7 is handled by :meth:`.OntologyParser.generate_clean_default_curations` (and controlled by the ``run_upgrade_report`` flag).
 Point 8 is handled by the :class:`.CuratedTermConflictAnalyser` class (and controlled by the ``run_curation_report`` flag).